Given a vector of probabilities from a cumulative distribution function (CDF)

 cut_cdf_qi(p, .width = c(0.66, 0.95, 1), labels = NULL)

-A numeric vector of values from a cumulative distribution function,
+A numeric vector of values from a cumulative distribution function, such as values returned by

--prefixed distribution functions in base R (e.g. pnorm()
+-prefixed distribution functions in base R (e.g.pnorm()

-),
+), thecdf()

-function, or values of the cdf
+function, or values of thecdf

-computed aesthetic from the
+computed aesthetic from thestat_slabinterval()

-family of stats.
+family of stats.- .width

 vector of probabilities to use that determine the widths of the resulting intervals.